Cray-HPE/docs-csm/operations/resiliency/Resiliency_Testing_Procedure.md

 <a name="prepare-for-resiliency-testing"></a>
 ### Prepare for Resiliency Testing

-* Confirm the xname mapping for each node on the system.
+* Confirm the component name (xname) mapping for each node on the system.
 This get dumped out by execution of the `/opt/cray/platform-utils/ncnGetXnames.sh` script.

-* Verify that `metal.no-wipe=1` is set for each of the NCNs via ouptput from running the `ncnGetXnames.sh` script.
+* Verify that `metal.no-wipe=1` is set for each of the NCNs using output from running the `ncnGetXnames.sh` script.

 * Ensure the user account in use is an authorized user on the Cray CLI.